 i.
 Recovery and Disposition.
-PMs/CPs and all subordinate supervisors shall exercise particular care to ensure the recovery of credentials and badges from personnel who no longer require them.
+Police officers and MPs shall return PMO/MCPD badges to the command prior to transfer or termination of service/employment.
+PMs/CPs and all subordinate supervisors shall exercise particular care to ensure the recovery of credentials and PMO/MCPD badges from personnel who no longer require them.
 Permanent credentials and protective security pins shall be returned to CMC (PS) by registered mail.
-Credentials and badges may not be retained as mementos other than as specified below.
+Credentials and badges may not be retained as mementos other than as specified below for retirement.

 j.
-Retirement of Badges and Credentials.
-Any civilian police officer or Marine currently employed by, or assigned to the PMO/MCPD, who has been authorized to carry a badge and/or credentials, may have their credentials retired from future use by the Marine Corps upon retirement or leaving the service.
-Upon the specific request of the Marine's/ employee's PM/PC, the credentials may be made available for presentation.
+Retirement of PMO/MCPD Badges and Credentials.
+Any civilian police officer or Marine currently employed by, or assigned to the PMO/MCPD, who has been authorized to carry a PMO/MCPD badge and/or credentials, may have their credentials retired from future use by the Marine Corps upon retirement or leaving the service.
+Approval to retire an individual's PMO/MCPD badge and/or credentials resides with CMC (PS) and must be received two months in advance of the intended action in order to suitably stamp the credentials and list the badge number in the retired log.
+Commands will request retirement of PMO/MCPD badges and/or credentials in writing to CMC (PS).
 To receive these items, the badge must be in a display encasement, such as a shadow box or imbedded in acrylic, and/or the credentials must be stamped "Retired" or "Void".
-CMC (PS) must be informed two months in advance of the intended action in order to suitably stamp the credentials and list the badge number in the retired log.
 The MP badge may only be included in retirement presentation displays.
 The funds for encasement must come from private donation, as no government funds may be used, and payment must be sent with the encasement request.
 Any exception to this policy must have written approval from CMC (PS).